jhsin1/EC0600-Study-ChatBot/Process Verification.md

 _X_We clearly organized content (Title, headings, paragraphs, sentences, bullet points.)

-___We used strong topic sentences
+_X_We used strong topic sentences

-___We wrote concisely and used language to guide reader through paragraph content
+_X_We wrote concisely and used language to guide reader through paragraph content

-___We used active voice and action verbs
+_X_We used active voice and action verbs

 ___We labeled all figures and provided alt-text for all images.